Chiesa di San Luigi dei Francesi

 Handily sandwiched between Piazza Navona and the Pantheon, this bright and breezy takeaway dishes up surprisingly good slices of low-cal...

 Palazzo Madama information

-Seat of the Italian Senate since 1871, the regal Palazzo Madama was originally the 16th-century residence of Giovanni de’ Medici, the future Pope Leo X. It was enlarged in the 17th century, when the baroque facade was added together with the decorative frieze, and later provided office space for several pontifical departments.
+Seat of the Italian Senate since 1871, the regal Palazzo Madama was originally the 16th-century residence of Giovanni de’ Medici, the future Pope Leo X. It was enlarged in the 17th century and later provided office space for several pontifical departments.